BIMC Chairman and Artistic Director

 PROFESSOR DAVID SAINT BA BMus FRCO FRSCM FRBC FRSA

-As well as being our Artistic Director, David Saint is a former Trustee and past Chairman of the Royal College of Organists; he was awarded FRSCM in 2012 and Fellowship of Royal Birmingham Conservatoire (FRBC) in 2015.
-David is the current President of the Incorporated Society of Musicians (ISM) and Chair of the Incorporated Association of Organists (IAO).
+As well as being our Chairman and Artistic Director, David Saint is a former Trustee and past Chairman of the Royal College of Organists; he was awarded FRSCM in 2012 and Fellowship of Royal Birmingham Conservatoire (FRBC) in 2015.
+David is a Past-President of the Incorporated Society of Musicians (ISM) and Chair of the Incorporated Association of Organists (IAO).